FrancisVila/MFT_convert/content/en/docs/SecureTransport/Installation_Guide/prereqs_overview/Installation_prerequisites_for_Unix_based_servers/_index.md

 ### Viewing memory limits

 You can view the memory limitations using the command `ulimit -a`.
-These limitations need to be adjusted for the `root` user for the installation to run correctly and for the user running <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> if a non-root install is done.
-After installation, only the user running <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> should be able to allocate that much memory.
+These limitations need to be adjusted for the `root` user for the installation to run correctly and for the user running {{< SecureTransport/componentshortname  >}} if a non-root install is done.
+After installation, only the user running {{< SecureTransport/componentshortname  >}} should be able to allocate that much memory.

 <span id="Changing"></span>